Captaincy General of Chile: Societal groups

 "Baile del Santiago antiguo" by Pedro Subercaseaux.
 Chile's colonial high society were made up by landowners and government officials.

 The Chilean colonial society was based on a caste system.
 The Criollos (American born Spaniards) enjoyed privileges like the ownership of encomiendas (Indian labor jurisdictions) and were allowed limited access to government and administrative positions such as corregidor or alférez.
 Mestizos made up initially a small group, but with time grew to become a majority in Chilean society becoming more numerous than native indigenous peoples.

 Mestizos were not a homogeneous group and were judged more by appearance and education than by actual ancestry.
 Native peoples experienced the most discrimination among societal groups in colonial Chile; many of them were used as cheap labor in encomienda, causing their numbers to decrease over time due to disease.
 Pehuenches, Huilliches and Mapuches living south of La Frontera were not part of the colonial society since they were outside the de facto borders of Chile.
 Black slaves made up a minority of the population in colonial Chile and had a special status due to their high cost of import and maintenance.

 Black slaves were often used as housekeepers and other posts of confidence.
 Peninsulares, Spaniards born in Spain, were a rather small group in late colonial times, some of them came as government officials and some other as merchants.
 Their role in high government positions in Chile led to resentment among local criollos.
 Mixing of different groups was not uncommon although marriage between members of the different groups was rare.

 During late colonial times new migration pulses took off leading to large numbers of Basque people settling in Chile mingling with landowning criollos, forming a new upper class.
 Scholar Louis Thayer Ojeda estimates that during the 17th and 18th centuries fully 45% of all immigrants in Chile were Basques.

 Sex and marriage

 Native indigenous peoples in colonial society appeared, to the average Catholic Spaniard, to be somewhat liberal in their approach to sexual relationships.

 16th century Spaniards are known to have been pessimistic about marriage.
 Many of the initial conquistadores left their own families behind in Spain and started new relationships in Chile.
 Examples of this is Pedro de Valdivia who held Inés de Suárez as a common law wife while in Chile.
 Adultery was explicitly forbidden for Catholics and the Council of Trent (1545–1563) made the climate prone for accusations of adultery.
 Over the course of the 16th, 17th and 18th centuries marital fidelity increased in Chile.

-The main indigenous group in the Aconcagua Valley was the Picunche people, which was the main ethnicity to be mixed with the Spaniards are the territory controlled by the Monarchy was mainly concentrated those lands.
+The main indigenous group in the Aconcagua Valley was the Picunche people, which was the main ethnicity to be mixed with the Spaniards, as the territory controlled by the Monarchy was mainly concentrated those lands.